Search:

 Why do we need Kube2iam or Kiam ?

 Many products are developed on AWS and Kubernetes today.
-They need to access AWS’s resources from the applications running inside a kubernetes cluster on AWS.
-However, this isn’t the right way to give access to directly credentials.
+They need to access AWS’s resources from the applications running inside a Kubernetes cluster on AWS.
+However, this isn’t the right way to give access directly to credentials.
 So we shouldn't use credentials directly on the cluster.
-Thanks to the kube2iam and Kiam, Kubernetes applications can gain access to AWS resources through the AWS IAM role.
+Thanks to Kube2iam and Kiam, Kubernetes applications can gain access to AWS resources through the AWS IAM role.

 Kube2iam